saibhonemyat/My-Projects-/README.md

 # Hi, I'm Sai Bhone Myat Naing

 I'm a Computing Science graduate finishing my Master of Artificial Intelligence at Monash University.
-I build real AI systems.
+I like to build real AI systems.
 I care about building things that actually work, not just things that look good on paper.

 ---